yoonmoonsick/HOTS/README.md

 ### Passive: Frostwolf Resilience
 When you deal damage to an enemy, there is a 25% chance to restore a small amount of Hit Points.
 ### Q: Chain Lightning
+Deals lightning damage to the target and surrounding creatures.
 ### W: Feral Spirit
 Summons a wolf companion.
 ### E: Windfury